chris-k84/TcXtsOpen/Documentation.md

 A lot of XTS operations end up with stations, locations on the track where a mover needs to take the load for product loading, work and unloading.
 Virtually we think of these as stations, they arent really any physical quality so most XTS applications invent them to allow operation.
 This framework can utilise Stations assuming you implement a station sequencing profile for the movers.
 The Index Sequence class is an example of this.

 The advantage here is the user of the framework only needs to code the station operation and use the inbuilt fields of the class, Done, Ready, Busy etc. The sample Index Sequence responds to stations being done, the mover will move on at that point.

+## XTS Part Class

+The XTS part represents the 'parts' of the XTS track, each track is made of 250mm modules, these modules are grouped into parts, which themselves are grouped into tracks.
+The XTS part class holds the detail of the individual part as defined in the XtsIoDrv, this is not hardware dependant.
+The Part class creates a set of objects to represent each module, it is responsible for checking the health and status of all modules within its defined part.